 Learn more about Common Dental Implant Mistakes

 To schedule a consultation and learn if dental implants are right for you, contact us at (847) 234-0517.
-A 60045 dentist, Dr. James Fondriest is a respected regional authority on restorative dentistry and prosthodontics, and he works with a team of qualified oral surgeons and periodontists to help his patients receive the highest quality dental implants available.
+Dr. James Fondriest is a respected regional authority on restorative dentistry and prosthodontics, and he works with a team of qualified oral surgeons and periodontists to help his patients receive the highest quality dental implants available.
 Our dentist office proudly serves patients from the North Shore suburbs of Chicago, including Winnetka.